patrickfuchs/buildH/docs/json_format.md

 **Important**: note that in the last line (atom `"C50"`), **the comma is not present** at the end of the line.

 The first line with a key `"resname"` indicates some possible residue names for the lipid described in the file.
 Here for example, it can be called `"POPC"`, `"PLA"` or `"POP"` in the pdb or gro file.
 Do not forget the quotes for each element.
-Thanks to this line, one can then use `Berger_POPC` `Berger_PLA` `Berger_POP` with the `-l` argument when launching **buildH** at the Unix command line.
+Thanks to this line, one can then use `Berger_POPC`, `Berger_PLA`, or `Berger_POP` with the `-l` argument when launching **buildH** at the Unix command line.

 In the the next lines, each `key` is basically a carbon atom name (between quotes) on which one wants to reconstruct hydrogens.
 This is the same atom name as found in the pdb or gro file.
 The corresponding `value` is a list containing 3 or 4 strings separated by a comma: